-by: Robin Turner, Vice President, Museum
+by Robin Turner, Vice President, Museum

-See you at the picnic meeting!
+See you at the General Meeting on October 17th!